 Most Losses in the Coupe de France Final Without Ever Winning

-The Coupe de France has been prone to the odd outlier over the years, with there being finalists from the 2nd, 3rd and even the 4th division in the past 20 years.
+The Coupe de France has been prone to the odd outlier over the years, with there being finalists from the second, third and even the fourth division in the past twenty years.
 Likewise, the history of the competition has seen a wide variety of obscure winners and losers, some with wide gaps between multiple successes or failures.
-The dubious distinction for the most final losses without winning, is jointly held by 2 such clubs, RC Lens and Nîmes Olympique.
+The dubious distinction for the most final losses without winning, is jointly held by two such clubs, RC Lens and Nîmes Olympique.

 This time Les Crocodiles slipped up against CS Sedan, once again falling to a 3-1 loss.
-It wasn’t until 1996 that Nimes had another chance to gain some coveted silverware, and this time the final was a lot closer.
-With the match tied at 1-1 and heading towards extra-time, Auxerre snatched an 88th minute winner to seal their 2nd cup success in 2 years.
+It wasn’t until 1996 that Nimes had another chance to gain some coveted silverware, and this final was a lot closer.
+With the match tied at 1-1 and heading towards extra-time, Auxerre snatched an eighty-eighth minute winner to seal their second cup success in two years.

 Finally, we turn to the Netherlands, and like the FA Cup and DFB-Pokal, there is one club that stands above all others in the category of the ‘most successful runners-up’, and they are NEC Nijmegen.
-Four times they have played in the KNVB Beker final, and four times they have lost.
-Strangely enough these appearances have occurred in 4 consecutive decades, starting with the 1970s.
+Five times they have played in the KNVB Beker final, and five times they have lost.
+Strangely enough these appearances have been spread out across the last six decades, starting with the 1970s.

-The most recent KNVB Beker final defeat for NEC was in the year 2000, their 100th year since being founded.
-Sadly Roda JC were not feeling nostalgic for the anniversary and they won their 2nd cup 2-0, swiftly following on from their 1st in 1997.
-Based upon their past form NEC are long overdue another go in the final, but with the club stuck in the Eerste Divisie, it’s not something to expect in the foreseeable future.
+In the year 2000, their 100th year since being founded, they had their fourth crack at it.
+Sadly Roda JC were not feeling nostalgic for the anniversary and they won their second cup 2-0, swiftly following on from their 1st in 1997.
+Then, between 2014 and 2021, NEC spent five years in the Eerste Divisie, after being relegated for the 1st time in 20 years.

 So there you have it, the ‘most successful’ runners-up in the biggest domestic cups in European football.
 We could quote Alfred Lord Tennyson to fans of these clubs, “Tis better to have loved and lost than never to have loved at all”, but I’m not sure how much consolation that would be...